-France observes and celebrates a number of holidays throughout the year, whether religious holidays, seasonal holidays, or national holidays relevant to the history of France.
+France observes and celebrates many holidays throughout the year, whether religious, seasonal, or national holidays relevant to its history.

-Should your foreign business have a presence in France, it is important to keep on top of all public holidays from a HR compliance perspective.
-For ease, we’ve summarised all public holidays that are observed throughout the country in 2021.
+Should your foreign business have a presence in France, or you’re interested in learning more about French culture it is important to keep on top of all public holidays from an HR compliance perspective.
+For ease, we’ve summarised all public holidays that are observed throughout the country in 2025.

 January